aruncdl/arunblog/content/authors/admin/_index.md

 #- Visitors
 ---

 Economist and Policy Researcher.
 Passionate about Open Data and its potential to increase state transparency and accountability.
 Loves teaching.
 Previously worked at NITI Aayog.
+To subscribe to this blog's mailing list, please enter your details [here](http://bit.ly/musingsofaneternaloptimist).
+Check your spam folder if you are missing updates.
+Thanks for subscribing!